 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is stoicism.

 Stoicism came up in a book I recently reviewed, You Got This, and I wanted to find out more about it.
 It means taking a detour from psychology into the world of philosophy.

 Stoicism began as an Ancient Greek philosophy in the 3rd century BCE.
 Stoics believed that happiness came from accepting the moment and not being controlled by pleasure or fear of pain.
 Destructive emotions, thought to arise from errors in judgment, were dealt with by building self-control and fortitude.

 The aim was not to extinguish emotions, but rather to retain clear judgment and calm.
 Logic, reflection, and concentration were important for maintaining self-control, and it was important to differentiate between what can and can’t be controlled.
 One technique that Stoics used was a view-from-above type of visualization in order to gain a better appreciation of the big picture.
-Negative visualization was a strategy to imagine the worst-case scenario, and then by becoming more familiar with what was feared, the fear itself would ease.
+Negative visualization involved imagining the worst-case scenario, in the hope that becoming more familiar with what was feared, the fear itself would ease.

 The Stoic Epictetus wrote that “we suffer not from the events in our lives, but from our judgment about them.”

 It sounds like they were early proponents of the idea that actions speak louder than words.
-Virtue, which arises from a will that’s in agreement with nature and logos (rational structure to the universe), was emphasized.
+Stoicism emphasizes virtue, which arises from a will that’s in agreement with nature and logos (rational structure to the universe).
 The four cardinal virtues were wisdom, courage, justice, and temperance.
 Virtue would allow someone to adapt to any situation that arose in a way that allowed them to maintain happiness.
-Negative situations were framed as new opportunities.
+Negative situations could thus be reframed as new opportunities.